Retina specialist in Mumbai

 - A grey shadow on the peripheral field of vision, moving like a unchain

-- Photocoagulation in which laser is used to form tiny burns around the retinal tear which later forms scars and seals the retina
+- Photocoagulation in which laser is used to form tiny burns around the retinal tear, which later forms scars and seals the retina

 - Cryotherapy where intense cold is applied to freeze the retina around the tear and forms scars

-- Pneumatic Retinopexy in which a small gas bubble is placed in the eye that helps to push the retinal tear against the back wall of your eye
+- Pneumatic Retinopexy i in which a small gas bubble is placed in the eye that helps to push the retinal tear against the back wall of your eye

 I wear spectacles with numbers of -6.0 in both my eyes.
-Do I need to see a doctor even if my vision has been stable in the last 5 years and I have no problems?
+Do I need to see a doctor even if my vision has been stable in the last five years and I have no problems?

-I was operated recently for a retinal detachment in my left eye.
+I was operated on recently for a retinal detachment in my left eye.
 Do I have a chance of developing it in my right eye too?

 Will I be able to see better immediately after my surgery?

 The improvement in vision after surgery depends on the type of surgery.
-Your vision will be blurry for many weeks sometimes, even months.
-The outcome also depends on a number of factors like if your macula was detached (rare for central vision to return) or if new holes develop (is seen in 5- 9% of people).
+Your vision will be blurry for many weeks, sometimes even months.
+The outcome also depends on a number of factors, like if your macula was detached (rare for central vision to return) or if new holes develop (is seen in 5- 9% of people).

 In a scleral buckle surgery, does the buckle need to be removed?

 Once a scleral buckle is stitched into the wall of your eye, it stays there forever.
 It cannot be seen by others and causes no serious problems.
-However, in rare instances, it may have to be loosened if it causes pain or removed if it causes infection.
+However, it may have to be loosened in rare instances if it causes pain or removed if it causes infection.